rajaneesh609/Implementation-of-chatbot-using-NLP/README.md

 ## Features

-*EduBot adapts to individual learning needs, offering tailored explanations, resources, and quizzes to match each student's progress and understanding.
+-**EduBot adapts to individual learning needs, offering tailored explanations, resources, and quizzes to match each student's progress and understanding.
-*It uses advanced NLP to understand and interpret student queries, providing contextually accurate answers in natural language.
+-**It uses advanced NLP to understand and interpret student queries, providing contextually accurate answers in natural language.
-*Powered by Streamlit, EduBot offers an intuitive and easy-to-use interface, allowing students to interact with the bot seamlessly across various devices.
+-**Powered by Streamlit, EduBot offers an intuitive and easy-to-use interface, allowing students to interact with the bot seamlessly across various devices.
-*Leveraging PyTorch, EduBot suggests relevant learning materials, exercises, and topics based on student performance and preferences, enhancing the learning experience.
+-**Leveraging PyTorch, EduBot suggests relevant learning materials, exercises, and topics based on student performance and preferences, enhancing the learning experience.

 ---